rmorshea/pyalect/README.md

 # Pyalect

-Dynamically transpiling Python dialect for good.
+A dynamic dialect transpiler for Python.

 # Installation